-The proposed telecommunication mast, allows for multiple service providers to attach and house their equipment on the mast, decreasing the need for additional communications masts to be erected in the area.
+The proposed 30m high telecommunication lattice mast will allow for multiple service providers/ mobile network operators to attach and house their equipment (antennas) on the mast, decreasing the need for additional communications masts to be erected in the area.
 The benefits of telecommunications services in modern society are potentially limitless.
 The proposed activity will increase the coverage of these telecommunications services, including providing a more reliable and wider coverage.
 The activity would create a more efficient telecommunications service, considered essential to the business and private sector.
 The data capabilities provided by the proposed mast are also important in business, education and for the public, and has thus become paramount for social and economic development.

 The construction of the telecommunications mast is therefore considered as part of the essential services for the greater community.

-The proposed communications mast is not expected to have any adverse effects on people's health and well-being.
+The proposed communications mast is not expected to have any adverse effects on people's health and well-being (refer to Appendix K4 and Appendix K5).
 It is also not expected to produce any noise or odours during the operational phase.
 Some noise can be expected during the construction phase, but this will be temporary, and the impact is expected to be negligible.
-Due to the design and location of the proposed communications mast, the activity is expected to have a low-medium impact on the visual character of the area.
+Due to the design and location of the proposed communications mast, the activity is expected to have a medium-high impact on the visual character of the area.
+As a mitigation to the visual impact, the proposed mast must be painted green in order to blend in with the surrounding environment.